jamisoncrawford/hancock/codebook.md

 * `sfips`: State FIPS code per R package `noncensus`, derived by merging datasets `zip_codes` and `counties`
 * `cfips`: County FIPS code per R package `noncensus`, derived by merging datasets `zip_codes` and `counties`

+Additional information on location-related variables are available in CRAN documentation for R packages ["zipcodes"](https://cran.r-project.org/web/packages/zipcode/zipcode.pdf) and ["noncensus"](https://cran.r-project.org/web/packages/noncensus/noncensus.pdf).

+## Data Source Variables

+These variables are for reference purposes in corroborating scraped variable values with original data sources, as well as additional investigation into particular observations.
+Original sources are located in REIS repository folders ["Raw Data"](https://github.com/jamisoncrawford/REIS/tree/master/Raw%20Data), ["Rotated PDFs"](https://github.com/jamisoncrawford/REIS/tree/master/Rotated%20PDFs), and ["OCR PDFs"](https://github.com/jamisoncrawford/REIS/tree/master/OCR%20PDFs).
+Data source variables include:

+* `pdf_no`: Indicates the PDF from which the observation derives
+  - Typically "1", excepting observations from *Quality Structures, Inc.*
+* `pdf_pg`: Indicates the page number in the PDF containing the observation
+* `occur`: Indicates the position of the record on the given page, `pdf_pg`, and PDF number, `pdf_no`
+  - For example, observation 39, with a `occur` value of "6", is the sixth observation on the eigth page (`pdf_pg`) of the first PDF (`pdf_no`) in `danforth_table_1.1.csv`

 # Scraped Tables